 For whatever reason, design faux pas tend to run amok in bedrooms.
-If we had to guess, it’s probably because these spaces are a bit out of sight, out of mind — they’re a natural breeding ground for clutter, disorganization, and, for lack of a better term, chaos.
-From a lack of storage and ambient lighting to matching furniture sets, too-small rugs, and zero wall decor, apparently a lot can go wrong when designing a bedroom.
+If we had to guess, it’s probably because these spaces are out of sight, out of mind, so naturally, they’re a breeding ground for clutter, disorganization, and, for lack of a better term, chaos.
+From a lack of storage and ambient lighting to too-small rugs, and zero wall decor, apparently a lot can go wrong when designing a bedroom.

 We get it: bedrooms are literally behind closed doors and often fall to the bottom of the project list.
 We completely agree that furnishing a living room or dining room should take priority.
 But it’s so important to create an inviting and comfortable space where you can relax, unwind, and clock some much-needed sleep, and let’s face it: sheet curtains and a floor mattress will actively cause stress.